 The Group's ability to improve operational performance and create value for its shareholders is linked to achieving outstanding consumer innovation with a clear focus on profitable growth and continuous improvement.
 Executing on these requires effective and controlled risk management.
 Risks within operations are mainly managed by the Group’s business area boards.
 The Group also has internal bodies that pro-actively monitor and manage operational risks.

-Over the past few years, the Group has been working on the optimization of the product portfolio with the aim to strengthen the highest performing product categories and brands and exiting unprofitable products.
-The work is an important part of the Group’s focus on targeted growth and to deliver a competitive offering while achieving sustainable profitability.
-A key challenge is to grow in targeted areas and markets while maintaining investments and resources to the most strategic brands and categories.
-Electrolux has as part of these priorities, a strong focus on driving an active portfolio management across its business areas.
+In recent years, the Group has worked on the optimization of its product portfolio with the aim to strengthen the highest performing product categories and brands and exiting unprofitable products.
+The work is an important part of the Group's focus on targeted growth and delivering a competitive offering while achieving sustainable profitability.
+A key challenge is to grow in targeted areas and markets while maintaining investments and resources for the most strategic brands and categories.
+Electrolux has as part of these priorities, a strong focus on driving an active portfolio management throughout its business areas.

 The appliance industry is characterized by intense competition among manufacturers of appliances, which has resulted in an ongoing consolidation, where regional players are becoming more global and seek to benefit from economies of scale.
-Electrolux efforts to continuously optimize operations are therefore essential in maintaining a competitive advantage.
-Electrolux focuses on automation and modernization of existing plants to ensure a competitive production footprint and effective cost structure.
-If projects to optimize operations cannot be executed according to plan, achieving continuous improvement across the Group may be affected.
+The Group's efforts to continuously optimize operations are therefore essential in maintaining a competitive advantage.
+Electrolux focuses on the automation and modernization of existing facilities to ensure a competitive production footprint and effective cost structure.
+If projects to optimize operations cannot be executed according to plan, the Group's ability to achieve continuous improvement may be affected.

 Talent and teamship